virtual-labs/tool-web-ext-vscode/USER_README.md

 ## Prerequisities
 To make use of the extension, the following is required:

 - Github account
 - Stable, high-speed internet connection

 ## Getting started- setup
-1. Install the extension on vscode.dev from the Visual Studio Code Marketplace by searching for "Virtual Labs Experiment Authoring Environment".
+1. Install the extension on vscode.dev from the Visual Studio Code Marketplace by searching for "Virtual Labs".

 2. Click on the extension icon in the left panel